Wymington

-Throughout its history Wymington has been referred to by various names, including Wimmington, Winnington, Wimentone, Wimuntun, and Widmintun, among others.
-The name is possibly derived from Old English and refers to a 'tun' held by a person named Wigmund or Wimund, though other older sources indicate it could possibly be a reference to the site of an ancient, possibly Roman, battle.
-Wymington is home to numerous listed buildings in the village, including the Grade 1 listed parish church.
+Throughout its history Wymington has been referred to by various names and spellings, including Wimmington, Winnington, Wimentone, Wimuntun, Widmintun, Wymingas, and other variations.
+Numerous etymologies for the name have been proposed, with the most common being that it is derived from Old English and refers to a tūn held by a person named Wigmund, Widmund, or Wimund.
+Other older sources propose that it is a reference to the site of an ancient, possibly Roman, battle.

 History

 Prehistory and Roman settlement

-Evidence exists of Neolithic and Bronze-age settlement of the Wymington area.
+Evidence exists of Neolithic and Bronze Age settlement of the Wymington area.
 Flint implements have been discovered in the area, and in the 1860s a hoard of 60 socketed axes was found on a farm near Wymington, possibly from an ancient bronze smith's stock.